mileusna/conditional/README.md

     val = "Value OK"
 }
 ```
-or if you prefere more readable and longer version
+or if you prefere perhapse more readable but longer version

 ```Go
 var val string